holochain/how/DESIGN.md

 ## Zome Calls
-Tree gets built by creating and modifying bundles.
+Tree gets built by creating and modifying units.
 Create checks to make sure path exists before creating.
 Update may include changing the parents which requires non-constructively checking that they exist.
 To move to as a new child the abbrevation would be copied into the parent with a new abbreviation
-- Crud on Bundles keyed to a path
+- Crud on Units keyed to a path
-- Crud on Documents/Comments/Replies keyed to a bundle
+- Crud on Documents/Comments/Replies keyed to a unit
 - `init_tree` (can only be called by progenitor)
 - `get_tree` -> Tree
-- `get_bundle`
+- `get_unit`
 - `get_document`

 ## Initialization/Treestrapping
-The progenitor must provide some initialization data that includes initial final processes to add to the process part of the tree so that other users can pick processes when creating new `AlignmentBundles` the validation can allow the progenitor to create bundles with an `_init` process which should then be deleted by the init process itself.
+The progenitor must provide some initialization data that includes initial final processes to add to the process part of the tree so that other users can pick processes when creating new `Units` the validation can allow the progenitor to create units with an `_init` process which should then be deleted by the init process itself.

 This data is passed in to a `init_tree` zome call which can only be called by the progenitor.